Brussels brewer uses leftover bread to make beer

 "Twelve percent of food waste in Brussels is bread -- it's quite astonishing," Morvan, one of the founders of microbrewery Brussels Beer Project, told Reuters.

 Morvan calculated that about 30 percent of the barley used in brewing could be replaced with one and a half slices of bread per bottle.
-Brewing 4,000 liters (1,057 gallons) would use up 500 kilos (about 1,100 pounds) of bread.
-A nearby social project, "Atelier Groot Eiland," arranged to get unsold bread from nearby supermarkets, dry it and cut it into flakes for him.
+Brewing 4,000 litres (1,057 U.S. gallons) would use up 500 kilos of bread.
+A nearby social project, "Atelier Groot Eiland", arranged to get unsold bread from nearby supermarkets, dry it and cut it into flakes for him.

 The oldest surviving recipe for beer dates back about 4,000 years to ancient Mesopotamia and calls for thick, multigrain loaves to be mixed with honey.
 The Belgian bread beer is more modern, using hops from the United States and Britain and adds yeast instead of relying on spontaneous fermentation.